khanhlee/khanhlee.github.io/_pages/about.md

 * Wellcome to my page, have a nice day!

 # Recent News
-* September 28, 2020.
-Our manuscript [Incorporating Convolutional Neural Networks and Sequence Graph Transform for Identifying Multilabel Protein Lysine PTM Sites](https://www.journals.elsevier.com/chemometrics-and-intelligent-laboratory-systems) has been accepted for publication in <i>Chemometrics and Intelligent Laboratory Systems</i>.
+* September 29, 2020.
+Our manuscript [Incorporating Convolutional Neural Networks and Sequence Graph Transform for Identifying Multilabel Protein Lysine PTM Sites](https://doi.org/10.1016/j.chemolab.2020.104171) has been published in <i>Chemometrics and Intelligent Laboratory Systems</i>.
 * September 9, 2020.
 Our manuscript [XGBoost Improves Classification of MGMT Promoter Methylation Status in IDH1 Wildtype Glioblastoma](https://www.mdpi.com/2075-4426/10/3/128/htm) has been published in <i>Journal of Personalized Medicine</i> (2019 Impact Factor 4.433, 10/102 in HEALTH CARE SCIENCES & SERVICES).
 * July 2, 2020.
 Our manuscript [Using deep neural networks and biological sub-words to detect protein S-sulfenylation sites](https://doi.org/10.1093/bib/bbaa128) has been published in <i>Briefings in Bioinformatics</i> (2019 Impact Factor 8.99, 2/59 in MATHEMATICAL & COMPUTATIONAL BIOLOGY).
 * June 29, 2020.
 Our manuscript [Using language representation learning approach to efficiently identify protein complex categories in electron transport chain](https://doi.org/10.1002/minf.202000033) has been accepted for publication in <i>Molecular Informatics</i>.